Morlabs/BasedAgent/Docs/!KEYDOCS%20README%20FIRST!/Code Providers/Contributor Guide.md

 - **Connect with an Existing Contributor**: Find someone within the community to vouch for your expertise and potential contribution.
 - **Understand the Impact**: Remember, your performance will reflect on your voucher as detailed in the "Vouching for Contributors" section.

-### Step 4: Engage with Open Initiatives and GitHub Issues
+### Step 4: Engage with Open Bounties and GitHub Issues
 Visit our GitHub page to explore current issues and bounties.
 Each listing provides a chance to contribute directly—whether through solving problems, enhancing the platform, or initiating new projects.

 ### Step 5: Propose New Ideas